Tourism in Cuba: Social impacts of tourism

+Internal migration

-As tourism played an increasing role in the economy, a large percentage of young people migrate to resort towns seeking employment in the tourism industry.
+As tourism plays an increasing role in the economy, a large percentage of young people migrate to resort towns seeking employment in the tourism industry.
 Many of them working in menial jobs can earn more through tips than they can employed as professionals.
 Thus, there is an economic and social divide emerging in Cuba between those employed in the tourist industry and others.

 Researchers find that the flocking of citizens to tourist regions such as Havana creates ‘tourist bubbles.’
 This means that the isolated areas of the country visible to tourists are well maintained and developed to meet expectations of an ‘authentic’ experience while residents of surrounding areas continue to struggle with poverty, crime, and general deterioration of living conditions.
 Since jobs in the tourist sector are so lucrative, these areas experience an incredible influx of residents which cannot possibly be supported by the number of opportunities in the legal job market.
 As such, many of the citizens who flood tourist areas turn to illicit alternatives such as prostitution or unlicensed self-employment (often offer taxi services, currency exchange, host casas particulares, etc.)